The credit and development of folk dances of Maharashtra go to its village and small town.

 The young boys are too enthusiastic while performing the dance.

-Nakata Folk dances of Maharashtra
+Nakata Folk Dances of Maharashtra

-nakataNakata dance is folk form of maharastra.
+nakataNakata dance is a folk form of Maharashtra.

 Fisher community performs this dance.